Blaineworld/e-nglish/doc/language/directive.md

 ---

 #### `#silent`
-Kind-of disables the “`log <data>`” sentence structure, so that any operations performed by `<data>` are still performed, but the resulting value isn't logged.
+Kind-of-disables the “`log <data>`” sentence structure, so that any operations performed by `<data>` are still performed, but the resulting value isn't logged.